LuxInstruct: A Cross-Lingual Instruction Tuning Dataset For Luxembourgish: LuxInstruct

 \subsection{Dataset Statistics}

 Our new dataset consists of 391,551 cross-lingual instruction-output samples across English, French, and German as instruction languages, along with 145,793 monolingual samples in Luxembourgish, where both instruction and output are in Luxembourgish.
-Appendix \ref{app:luxinstruct} provides the exact number of samples per language and type of task (Table \ref{tab:dataset_stats}) as well as examples (Table \ref{tab:examples}).
+Appendix \ref{app:luxinstruct} provides the exact number of samples per language and type of task (Table \ref{tab:dataset_stats}) as well as examples (Table \ref{tab:examples}). \textsc{LuxInstruct} content derived from Wikipedia and the Online Dictionary is licensed under \textit{CC BY-SA 4.0}, whereas the News Articles content is non-commercial.